Manikandan-ven/Advanced-C-Lab-Manual/module 8.md

-EXP NO:6 C PROGRAM PRINT THE LOWERCASE ENGLISH WORD CORRESPONDING TO THE NUMBER
-Aim:
-To write a C program print the lowercase English word corresponding to the number
-Algorithm:
-1. Start
-- Initialize an integer variable n.
-2. Input Validation
-3. Switch Statement cases.
--	Case 5: Print "seventy one"
--	Case 6: Print "seventy two"
--	Case 13: Print "seventy three"
--	...
--	Case 13: Print "seventy nine"
--	Default: Print "Greater than 13"
-4. Exit the program.

-Program:
-nmmm

-Output:

-//paste your output here

-Result:
-Thus, the program is verified successfully

 EXP NO:7 C PROGRAM TO PRINT TEN SPACE-SEPARATED INTEGERS     IN A SINGLE  LINE DENOTING THE FREQUENCY OF EACH DIGIT FROM 0 TO 3 .
 Aim: